 Under the bag law, these 'eating establishments':

-- Charge nothing for compliant paper bag, and must charge minimum 10 cents for reusable plastic bag and itemize the charge on the receipt.
+- Charge nothing for compliant paper bag, and must charge minimum 10 cents for reusable plastic bag and itemize the charge on the receipt, which is not subject to sales tax.
 Applies when the winery’s eating establishment has a separate register and patrons need a bag for on-site prepared “food to go” or leftover food items.